vercel/next.js/examples/with-semantic-ui/README.md

 ## The idea behind the example

-This example shows how to use Next.js along with [Semantic UI React](http://react.semantic-ui.com).
-This is intended to show the integration of this
-UI toolkit with the Framework,
+This example shows how to use Next.js along with [Semantic UI React](http://react.semantic-ui.com) including handling of external styles and assets.
+This is intended to show the integration of this UI toolkit with the Framework.